joesb/helios360/content/handbook/why/do-cdos-fail.md

 This one is maybe more about the business than the CDO themselves, but …

 A particular challenge when an organisation is growing fast is how to give leadership when there's more things happening than you can be involved in directly.
-One response can be throw a net of processes over the thing — a comprehensive suite of systems and practices to follow that covers all eventualities.
+One response can be to throw a net of processes over the thing — a comprehensive suite of systems and practices to follow that covers all eventualities.

 Processes are a vital foundation to achieving consistent outcomes.
 But project management is probably not the reason for the reputation the business has built.
 [Tom Willmot](https://www.linkedin.com/in/tomwillmot/){target=_blank rel="noreferrer nofollow noopener"}, CEO of [Human Made](https://humanmade.com/){target=_blank rel="noreferrer noopener"}, calls it 'remembering that secret sauce' in delivering outcomes for customers.